 This Carolina reaper belongs to the capsicum Chinense family.
-A well renowned breeder from North Carolina, Ed curry created this hot chili pepper.
-And holds the title as the ‘world’s hottest chili pepper’ from the Guinness book of records in the year 2017.
+A well-renowned breeder from North Carolina, Ed Curry, created this hot chili pepper.
+And holds the title of the ‘world’s hottest chili pepper’ from the Guinness Book of Records in the year 2017.

-It's the world's hottest pepper created in the year of 2013.
-And this is a crossbreed between the Saint Vincent and Nagao viper pepper from Pakistan.
+It's the world's hottest pepper, created in the year of 2013.
+This crossbreed is between the Saint Vincent and Nagao viper pepper from Pakistan.

-And considered as one of the most popular types of peppers in the commercial markets of the United States.
-The leading food companies and the pepper enthusiasts are coming up with new flavors to spice up various foods.
+It is considered one of the most popular types of peppers in the commercial markets of the United States.
+The leading food companies and pepper enthusiasts are developing new flavors to spice up various foods.

-Currently, conventional food items like salsa, chips, beef jerky, chips, peanuts are being infused with hot Carolina reaper and being introduced in the market.
+Currently, conventional food items like salsa, chips, beef jerky, chips, and peanuts are being infused with hot Carolina reaper and introduced in the market.

-And these hot and spicy foods are being welcomed and endorsed by the people across the world in recent years.
+These hot and spicy foods have been welcomed and endorsed by people across the world in recent years.

 What do these peppers look like?

 It has a long, sharp, pointed tail.
-And this chili pepper named after its resemblance toward the weapon-reaper.
+This chili pepper is named after its resemblance to the weapon-reaper.

-The fully ripe Carolina reaper looks with glossy wrinkled skin and with a bright red color, with an elongated round structure with a sting like tail at the end.
+The fully ripe Carolina reaper looks with glossy, wrinkled skin and bright red color, an elongated round structure, and a sting-like tail at the end.

 Its young pods start to grow in a green color.
-And as they mature, its color transforms to orange and deep red color.
+As they mature, their color transforms to orange and deep red color.

-This hot chili pepper looks smaller in size, measuring about 1 inch wider and 1 to 1.5 inch in lengthwise.
+This hot chili pepper looks more diminutive, measuring about 1 inch wider and 1 to 1.5 inches in lengthwise.

-Typically a pepper’s bright color, the petite structure and the wrinkled skin indicates the power packed concentrated heat.
+Typically a pepper’s bright color, the petite structure, and the wrinkled skin indicate the power-packed concentrated heat.
 And this statement is a pure example of this Carolina reaper.

 What do they taste like?

-The red colored, ripen Carolina reaper tastes mildly sweet with a concentrated heat and a fruity flavor.
-The young green pods taste grassy with rich heat that stays.
+The red-colored, ripened Carolina reaper tastes mildly sweet with a concentrated heat and a fruity flavor.
+The young green pods taste grassy with rich warmth that stays.

-The ripen peppers are the most common to find them in the commercial markers.
+The ripened peppers are the most common to find in the commercial markers.

 Irrespective of its maturity, this has a concentrated heat.
 And has the potential to create skin irritation and a burning sensation.
-The symptoms can lasts up to 20 minutes or longer.
+The symptoms can last up to 20 minutes or longer.

-Needless to say, the symptoms vary from each individual.
-Hence, always proceed with caution when handling any pepper-including this Carolina reaper.
+Needless to say, the symptoms vary for each individual.
+Hence, always proceed with caution when handling any pepper, including this Carolina reaper.

 What’s the Scoville scale units of Scotch bonnet chili peppers?

-It has the strongest capsaicin(a chemical compound that’s responsible for the heat).
-Its obvious that it could create a burning sensation and itchy irritation.
+It has the strongest capsaicin(a chemical compound responsible for the heat).
+It could create a burning sensation and itchy irritation.

-The mouth, eyes, ears are the most vulnerable areas, always wear a pair of gloves and carefully remove them after the usage.
-And always make sure not to touch the sensitive part of the body like face, eyes while handling this pepper.
+The mouth, eyes, and ears are the most vulnerable areas; always wear gloves and carefully remove them after use.
+And always make sure not to touch the sensitive parts of the body like the face, or eyes while handling this pepper.

 How to use them in recipes

-If you are searching for a hot condiment or a seasoning to spice up your dishes, then choices are many to choose from.
+If you are searching for a hot condiment or a seasoning to spice up your dishes, there are many options.
 Some are compiled as follows.

 As a spice blend.
 Dehydrate by sun drying, or using a dehydrator.
 And blend it to a powder.
 And experiment by mixing it with your favorite spice blend.